Make sure this part fits

 Genuine GM Part 19352931, the Right Choice

-Your vehicle deserves only genuine OEM GM parts and accessories.
 To ensure reliability, purchase GM part # 19352931 Module Asm,Electronic Ignition Control (W/O Coil).
 It is sometimes referred to as GM Igniter, GM Ignition Control Module.
-Our GM parts and accessories are expedited directly from authorized GM dealers strategically located all across the U.S. and are backed by the manufacturer's 12 month, 12,000 mile warranty.
-OEM GM parts are the best for restoring your vehicle to factory condition performance.
+Directly from GM, genuine parts are superb with regards to quality, longevity, and fit.
+Every single part passed stringent quality testing, so you can be sure that it's safe, durable, and built to perform like your original parts.
 This part fits specific Buick Roadmaster models.
 It fits Cadillac Escalade, Fleetwood.
 It also fits Chevrolet Camaro, Silverado, Tahoe.
 This also fits GMC Sierra, Suburban, Yukon.

 Why choose GM Parts Giant